NQN-Discord/docs/src/guild/settings.md

 This feature controls if users can post messages through [NQN's dashboard](https://nqn.blue/guilds) and slash commands.

-NQN respects slowmode set in a channel, and disallows reposting from slash commands and the dashboard if one is set.
+NQN respects slowmode set in a channel, and disallows reposting using slash commands and the dashboard if one is set.

 ### Phish Detection